subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

 ---
-title: "Step 4: Optimizations"
+title: "Step 4: Optimization"
 description: >-
   Syncing faster while tracking changing data
 sidebar_position: 40
 ---

-# Step 4: Optimizations
+# Step 4: Optimization

-This is the fourth part of the tutorial in which we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
-In the first three parts ([1](/tutorials/bayc/step-one-indexing-transfers), [2](/tutorials/bayc/step-two-deriving-owners-and-tokens), [3](/tutorials/bayc/step-three-adding-external-data)) we created a squid that does all of the above, but does a lot of IO operations sequentially and ends up taking too long to sync.
-Here we discuss the strategies for mitigating that shortcoming.
-We also discuss an alternative metadata fetching strategy that makes fewer redundant fetches and handles the changes in metadata of "cold" (that is, not involved in any transfers) tokens better.
+This is the fourth part of the tutorial where we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers, and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database, and serves it over a GraphQL API.
+In the first three parts ([1](/tutorials/bayc/step-one-indexing-transfers), [2](/tutorials/bayc/step-two-deriving-owners-and-tokens), [3](/tutorials/bayc/step-three-adding-external-data)), we created a squid that does all the above but performs many IO operations sequentially, resulting in a long sync time.
+In this part, we discuss strategies for mitigating that shortcoming.
+We also discuss an alternative metadata fetching strategy that reduces redundant fetches and handles the changes in metadata of "cold" (i.e., not involved in any transfers) tokens more effectively.

 Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the third part ([this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/20206c337d443e3cb96133f527cc9fac2a8f1d2a)).